 Consent for CMI Charge Removal Form (Retakes)

-Please return any completed forms to the textbook desk or email them to [email protected] no later than the last day of the add/drop period.
+Please email any completed forms to [email protected] no later than the last day of the add/drop period.

 Back to top